skypjack/entt/docs/md/links.md

     (or those yet to be).
   * [Physecs](https://github.com/thfProjects/Physecs): real-time 3D rigid body
     physics simulation built on `EnTT`.
+  * [KODZA](https://gitlab.com/arqitek/kodza/): A work in progress game engine by Arqitek.

 ## Articles, videos and blog posts: